Kudzu

 Looking at and addressing other hormone imbalances in the body

-a strong association between thyroid insufficiency and cancer.
+There’s a strong association between thyroid insufficiency and

-Thyroid insufficiency impacts the immune system, and I would
+cancer.
+Thyroid insufficiency impacts the immune system, and I

-stimulate the thyroid gland, to my patients with this condition.
+extracts, which stimulate the thyroid gland, to my patients with

-which also impacts the immune system.
-Their adrenal glands can’t
+exhaustion, which also impacts the immune system.
+Their adrenal

-cope with stress, but these glands play an important role in
+glands can’t cope with stress, but these glands play an

 Finally, pancreatic shock ranks high on the list of triggering